 Lombok for going off the grid

 Just across the strait is Bali’s neighbor island that’s just as pretty but much more secluded.
 This place has the country’s second tallest volcano and plenty of hiking trails through tobacco and rice fields affording sweeping panoramic views of sea and sky.
 This is also a surf lovers paradise – maybe it’s time to take a few lessons!
 With temperate waters all year-round it’s ideal for a relaxing getaway by the water.
+All you have to do is to search for surf rentals near me if you haven’t gotten a board for yourself yet.

 Have you been to Indonesia?
 What should I see?
 What’s your bucket-list destination in Asia?
 For more information about these sights and accommodation, such as at the Intercontinental Jakarta, see more here!